-10 Best Orange Running Shoes Reviewed
+10 Best Orange Running Shoes Fully Reviewed

 What color running shoes should I get

-Associations with the color, fragrance and taste called “orange” abound and are almost universally positive.
+Associations with the color, fragrance, and taste called “orange” abound and are almost universally positive.
 Picture a summer’s day with its natural orange overtones.
 Think of citrus drinks with oranges wedges.
 Inhale the aroma of a freshly cut orange – images bright, sweet and cheerful are associated with orange.
-But orange is also the color of fire, and fire is inextricably associated with speed which perhaps explains the prevalence of orange and orange elements in so many popular running shoes.
+But orange is also the color of fire, and the fire is inextricably associated with the speed which perhaps explains the prevalence of orange and orange elements in so many popular running shoes.
 Lucky you if your passion is orange.
-Even men can find orange shoes in many of their favorite brands.
+Even men can find orange running shoes in many of their favorite brands.

 - Hoka One One Bondi 5

 - Molded Ortholite Footbed

 - Adidas Pureboost Xpose